Keskimaki/tiralabra/README.md

 To play against the bot or to use the bot against any of the bots available on Lichess.
 First start the game on Lichess and then simply run the application.

+Note that automatically accepting challenges is not implemented so you need to manually start the game on Lichess.

 ## Development

 Run the app with `deno task run`